SaravanaWorkspaces/notes/Android.md

   Activity class has different callbacks to be invoked to denote the state change of an activity

     - onCreate
-      - Activity enters into created state, Called only once after activity got created
+      - Activity enters into created state, Called only once in complete life cycle
       - onCreate(savedInstanceState: Bundle?)

     - onStart